colekellow/colekellow/README.md

 ## Introduction

-I am a geospatial remote sensing GIS analyst that worked in the sensing and IoT world of agriculture.
+I am a geospatial analyst that currently works in the airport/aviation consultant world, and previously worked in the sensing and IoT world of agriculture.
 This is my GitHub profile where hopefully I can showcase my current and completed projects.

-- 🌱 I’m currently learning how to better code in Python for geospatial usecases among lots of other things.
+- 🌱 I’m currently deepening my understanding of Python for geospatial usecases among lots of other things.
 I will be learning how to perform database spatial queries using SQL and PostGIS/PostgreSQL

 Please view my [LinkedIn](https://www.linkedin.com/in/colekellow/) account for my full background.